twilio-labs/plugin-signal2022/README.md

 ## Usage

 SIGNAL Developer Mode relies on your keyboard for navigation.
-Check out the [announcement blog post](https://twil.io/signal-developer-mode) for a detaild walkthrough but here are some common controls:
+Check out [last years' announcement blog post](https://twil.io/signal-developer-mode) for a ed walkthrough but here are some common controls:
 * <kbd>Ctrl</kbd>+<kbd>C</kbd> will always exit the application
 * <kbd>Ctrl</kbd>+<kbd>B</kbd> will toggle the sidebar
 * <kbd>&uarr;</kbd> and <kbd>&darr;</kbd> can scroll through lists